Skip to main content

 Optimise your salary structure: a higher HRA (if you pay rent) reduces taxable income; maximising 80C/80D deductions under the old regime lowers TDS; some companies allow a food allowance or NPS contribution that reduces tax.

-Put it into practice
+Put this into practice

 See your exact in-hand figure